Nekojiru

 Chiyomi Hashiguchi (橋口 千代美, Hashiguchi Chiyomi), known by the pen name Nekojiru (ねこぢる), was a Japanese manga artist.

-In 1990, she debuted in the June issue of the monthly manga anthology Garo with Nekojiru Udon, which is now considered her definitive work.
+In 1990, she debuted the June issue of the monthly manga anthology Garo with Nekojiru Udon, which is now considered her definitive work.

 Early life

 Hashiguchi was born on January 19, 1967, to a wealthy family in Kawaguchi, Saitama Prefecture.
-Her first spoken word was reportedly "idiot."
+Her first spoken word was "idiot".
 Her schooling is unknown but editor Yoshiaki Yoshinaga states Hashiguchi attended a beauty school near her hometown.
 As a student she religiously followed new wave musicians such as EP-4 and TACO.

 At 18, she would marry alternative manga artist Hajime Yamano, assisting his work by shading in scenes.
-At that time, Nekojiru reportedly had no interest in becoming a mangaka herself.
+At that time, she had no interest in becoming a mangaka.

 Career

-While absentmindedly sketching "an odd octopus-like cat" Yamano took interest in Nekojiru's drawings, stating "it had a raw childlike appearance that wasn't filtered through adult eyes - it was cute, repulsive, and cruel-looking all at the same time."
+While absentmindedly sketching "an odd octopus-like cat" Yamano took interest in Nekojiru's drawings, stating "it had a raw childlike appearance that wasn't filtered through adult eyes - it was cute, repulsive, and cruel-looking all at the same time".
 Using the sketch as a motif Yamano wrote a script and Nekojiru illustrated what would become Nekojiru Udon.
 She was completely self-taught, having received no formal lessons from her husband.
 The work was brought to Garo and was well-received by editor Maki Takaichi.

 Her work would experience a surge in popularity through the subversive manga trend during the mid to late 1990's.
 The pop aesthetics and surreal presentation of her work began to appeal to the general public, teens in particular.
 The couple took any solicitations for work they could get, resulting in an incredibly arduous workload for both of them.

-In April and May of 1998, Nekojiru spoke with several editors complaining about the workload and artistic limitations imposed by the new influx of work.
-In a call with a Hakusensha editor she reportedly stated "I'm tired of drawing manga.
-I want to quit and move to a developing country with my husband."
+In April and May 1998, Nekojiru spoke with several editors complaining about the workload and artistic limitations imposed by the new influx of work.
+In a call with a Hakusensha editor, she stated: "I'm tired of drawing manga.
+I want to quit and move to a developing country with my husband".